Corporate Decision Intelligence: KYC, Compliance, Supplier Risk avatar

 fallbackModeStringNoautoauto (default) uses the free chain when no key is provided. free forces the free chain. paid requires an OpenCorporates API key

-outputProfileStringNostandardPayload shape. minimal (top-level fields only, smallest payload), standard (top-level + compact _meta), full (everything incl. alternates / candidateMatches), llm (standard + per-record summary string for AI agents — see below)
+outputProfileStringNostandardPayload shape. minimal (top-level fields only), standard (top-level + compact _meta + intelligence blocks), full (everything), llm (standard + per-record summary string), intelligence (decision-first: leads with the intelligence blocks, drops _meta diagnostics) — see below

 includeOfficersBooleanNofalseAlso search for officers/directors matching the query